 Challenges Facing Web3

-Despite its potential, Web3 is still evolving.
+Despite its massive potential, Web3 still faces several obstacles.

 Scalability Issues